-Cami Hubbs was named head coach at Sacramento State on August of 2017 and will begin her second season at the helm of the women's tennis program for the 2018-19 season.
+Cami Hubbs was named head coach at Sacramento State on August of 2017 and will begin her third season at the helm of the women's tennis program for the 2019-20 season.
 Prior to joining the Hornets, Hubbs was most recently an assistant coach at Cal Poly.

 Hubbs, who played four seasons at Ohio State, has six years of collegiate coaching experience, most recently as an assistant at Cal Poly.
 During her two seasons at Cal Poly (2016, 2017), she had her finger prints on recruiting, on-court coaching, training, drill instruction, academics, scheduling, travel and equipment.